webis-de/small-text/docs/bibliography.rst

    In Proceedings of the Thirty-First AAAI Conference on Artificial Intelligence (AAAI’17).
    AAAI Press, 3386–3392.

 ..
-[HR18] Jeremy Howard and Sebastian Ruder
+[HR18] Jeremy Howard and Sebastian Ruder.
+2008.
    Universal Language Model Fine-tuning for Text Classification.
-   In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics, 2008, 328–339.
+   In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics, , 328–339.

 ..
 [AZK+20] Jordan T. Ash, Chicheng Zhang, Akshay Krishnamurthy, John Langford and Alekh Agarwal.
 2020.
    Deep Batch Active Learning by Diverse, Uncertain Gradient Lower Bounds.